nantrinh/postit_app_walkthrough/lesson_1/README.md

   - a specific category and its associated posts
 - Change the association name between posts and user to posts and creator, so we have a better idea of the relationship of the association.

-## My Additions/Changes/Clarifications
+## What I Changed
-- Use postgresql instead of sqlite3 to make deployment easier.
+- Use PostgreSQL instead of SQLite3 to make deployment easier.

-- Add instructions on how to install Bootstrap.
-I had difficulty figuring out to do this, so I want to share the article that helped me.
+## What I Added
+- How to install Bootstrap.
 - Deploy early on Heroku instead of waiting until the end of Lesson 3.
-I add this here because that is what I wish I did when I went through the course initially.
-It would have saved me much headache and frustration.

 ## Table of Contents
 [TODO]

 ## Create new application
-I use PostgreSQL instead of sqlite3 to make deployment easier.
+I use PostgreSQL instead of SQLite3.
 Helpful articles: [1](https://launchschool.com/blog/how-to-install-postgres-for-linux), [2](https://www.digitalocean.com/community/tutorials/how-to-set-up-ruby-on-rails-with-postgres)

 Make sure you are not in an existing git repo.
 It would be easier to deploy if the app is in its own repo and not nested within another one.